 The outline of this paper is a follows.
 In Section \ref{sec:CLT} we give distributional limits for the EWD of measures that are supported on a countable metric space.
 In short, this limit can be characterized as the optimal value of an infinite dimensional linear program applied to a Gaussian process over the set of dual solutions.
 The main ingredients of the proof are the directional Hadamard differentiability of the Wasserstein distance on countable metric spaces and the delta method for non-linear derivatives.
 We want to emphasize that the delta method for non-linear derivatives is not a standard tool (see \cite{shapiro_asymptotic_1991, romisch_delta_2004}).
 Moreover, for the delta method to work here weak convergence in the weighted $\ell^1$-norm \eqref{eq:norm} of the underlying empirical process $\sqrt{n}(\brh_n - \br)$ is required as the directional Hadamard differentiability is proven w.r.t. this norm.
-We find that the well known summability condition is necessary and sufficient for weak convergence.
-This condition is known to be necessary and sufficient for the discrete empirical process $\sqrt{n}(\hat{\mu}_n - \mu)$ to be Donsker according to the Borisov-Durst Theorem (see \cite{Dudley2014}) and was originally introduced in a more general way by \cite{Jain1977}.
-Furthermore, we examine \eqref{eq:entropy} in a more detailed way.
+We cannot prove the directional Hadamard differentiability with our methods w.r.t. the $\ell^1$-norm as the space of probability measures with finite $p$-th moment is not complete with respect to the $\ell^1$-norm, see Section \ref{sub:bounded_dia} for more details.
+We find that is necessary and sufficient for weak convergence.
+This condition arises from Jain's CLT \citep{Jain1977}.
+Furthermore, we examine \eqref{eq:entropy} in a more detailed way in Section \ref{sub:summability}.
 We give examples and counterexamples for \eqref{eq:entropy} and discuss whether the condition holds in case of an approximation of continuous measures.
-Further, we examine under which assumptions it follows that \eqref{eq:entropy} holds for all $p' \leq p$ if it is fulfilled for $p$, and put it in relation to its one-dimensional counterpart, see \cite{delBarrio_clt_1999}.\\ In Section \ref{sec:tree} we specify the case where the metric structure on the ground space is given by a rooted tree with weighted edges.
+Further, we examine under which assumptions it follows that \eqref{eq:entropy} holds for all $p' \leq p$ if it is fulfilled for $p$, and put it in relation to its one-dimensional counterpart, see \cite{delBarrio_clt_1999}.
+We close this section by discussing simplifications for ground spaces $\calX$ with bounded diameter. \\ In Section \ref{sec:tree} we specify the case where the metric structure on the ground space is given by a rooted tree with weighted edges.